emosl/ChicasUnicornio/GDD.md

 #### Level 2
 Characters|Details
  -|-
-  Toby Donkey| Toby will be in the form of a mule during the level.
+  Toby Donkey| Toby will be in the form of a donkey during the level.
-  Enemy Donkey| The enemy will be in the form of a mule.
-His main weakness will be  based around Shield and his strength will be stregth.
+  Enemy Donkey| The enemy will be in the form of a donkey.
+His main weakness will be  based around agility and his strength will be speed.

 #### Level 3
 Characters|Details
  -|-
-  Toby Horse| Toby will be in the form of a mule during the level.
+  Toby Horse| Toby will be in the form of a horse during the level.
-  Enemy Horse| The enemy will be in the form of a mule.
-His main weakness will be  based around Shield and his strength will be stregth.
+  Enemy Horse| The enemy will be in the form of a horse.
+His main weakness will be  based around strength and his strength will be shield.

 #### Level 4
 Characters|Details
  -|-
-  Toby Unicorn| Toby will be in the form of a mule during the level.
+  Toby Unicorn| Toby will be in the form of a unicorn during the level.
-  Enemy Unicorn| The enemy will be in the form of a mule.
-His main weakness will be  based around Shield and his strength will be stregth.
+  Enemy Unicorn| The enemy will be in the form of a unicorn.
+His main weakness will be  based around speed and his strength will be agility.

 #### Level 5
 Characters|Details
  -|-
-  Toby Mule| Toby will be in the form of a mule during the level.
+  Toby Pegasus| Toby will be in the form of a pegasus during the level.
-  Enemy Mule| The enemy will be in the form of a mule.
-His main weakness will be  based around Shield and his strength will be stregth.
+  Enemy Pegasus| The enemy will be in the form of a pegasus.
+His main weakness will be  based around agility and his strength will be speed.

 ### **Themes**